 - 1) The Appellant was a recipient of SNAP benefits.
-(Exhibit D-2 and D-3) - On April 25, 2017, the Appellant signed a document agreeing to repay \$4,175 in overissued SNAP benefits by reducing her then-current SNAP allotment by twenty (20) percent each month, beginning June 2017, until the total SNAP claim was paid in full.
+(Exhibit D-2 through D-4) - 2) On April 25, 2017, the Appellant signed a document agreeing to repay \$910 in over-issued SNAP benefits by reducing her then-current SNAP allotment by twenty (20) percent each month until the total SNAP claim was paid in full.
 (Exhibit D-2) - 3) The Repayment Agreement indicated that the reason for repayment was due to the Appellant's failure to report unearned income.
-(Exhibit D-2) - 4) On May 12, 2017, a notice was issued advising the Appellant that a fraud Intentional Program Violation (IPV) claim had been established against her household for trafficking and that a portion of her household's monthly SNAP entitlement would be withheld and applied as payment.
+(Exhibit D-2) - 4) On May 8, 2017, a notice was issued advising the Appellant that a fraud IPV claim had been established against her household for trafficking and that twenty (20) percent of her household's monthly SNAP entitlement would be withheld and applied as payment.
 (Exhibit D-3) - 5) The Appellant's agreement and signature are not required on the Repayment Agreement to initiate repayment.
-The subsequent recoupment of SNAP over-issuance would be deducted by twenty (20) percent of the Appellant's household monthly SNAP allotment had the Appellant not executed the Repayment Agreement. - 6) The May 12, 2017 notice advised the Appellant that all adults who were members of the household at the time the over-issuance occurred are jointly and severally liable for repayment.
-(Exhibit D-3) - On May 19, 2017, a notice was issued advising the Appellant her household's SNAP benefits would decrease from \$402 to \$168 per month effective June 1, 2017.
-(Exhibit D-4) - 8) The SNAP benefit over-issuance repayment and decrease in the household's benefit group were the reason for the benefit reduction.
-(Exhibit D-4)
+The subsequent recoupment of SNAP over-issuance would be deducted by twenty (20) percent of the Appellant's household monthly SNAP allotment had the Appellant not executed the Repayment Agreement. - 6) The May 8, 2017 notice advised the Appellant that all adults who were members of the household at the time the over-issuance occurred are jointly and severally liable for repayment.
+(Exhibit D-3)

-- 9) The Appellant's SNAP Assistance Group (AG) consisted of the Appellant, , an adult member of the Appellant's household, and , a minor member of the Appellant's family.
-(Exhibit D-4) - 10) Once the Appellant was disqualified from the AG, the Appellant's SNAP AG included all eligible individuals who both live together and purchase and prepare their meals together. - 11) The remaining individuals in the Appellant's AG were between the second se - 12) The Appellant contended that the basis for the IPV had not been established and therefore the repayment amount as listed on the Repayment Agreement was not valid.
-No argument was offered by the Appellant regarding the calculation of the recoupment amount from the Appellant's SNAP benefits.
+- 7) On July 14, 2017, a notice was issued advising the Appellant that her household's SNAP benefits would decrease from \$287 to \$88 per month effective August 1, 2017.
+(Exhibit D-4) - 8) The SNAP benefit over-issuance repayment, decrease in the household's benefit group members, and a change in Standard Deduction amount applied to SNAP income were the reasons for the Appellant's Assistance Group (AG) SNAP benefit reduction.
+(Exhibit D-4) - 9) The Appellant's AG consisted of the Appellant and three adult members of the Appellant's household: , , and .
+(Exhibit D-4) - 10) Once the Appellant was disqualified from the AG, the Appellant's SNAP AG included all eligible individuals who both live together and purchase and prepare their meals together. - 11) The remaining three individuals in the Appellant's AG were adult members of the Appellant's household.
+(Exhibit D-4) - 12) The Appellant contended that the basis for the IPV had not been established and therefore the repayment amount listed on the Repayment Agreement was not valid.
+No argument was offered by the Appellant regarding the calculation of the recoupment amount deducted from the Appellant's SNAP benefits.